 However, if your claim is a complicated one, or you don’t have the time to process the claim yourself, you can use a flight delay claim service, like the one we offer, to claim compensation on your behalf.

 Each airline has its own complaints and claims process.
 If you are questioning how to claim compensation for delayed flights, your first task is to contact the airline and formally make a complaint about the flight delay or cancellation.
 When you do so, be sure to tell the airline you wish to make a claim under EU regulation 261/2004.

 Below are links to all of the major EU regulated airlines, and their claims page:

 - Virgin Atlantic

-Unfortunately, airlines often try to dissuade passengers from claiming the compensation they are due by law.
-The airline may refuse your compensation claim, or simply make it very difficult to make a claim.
+There are potential scenarios that could occur where an airline refuses your compensation claim, or simply make it very difficult to make a claim.

-In this case, you can take your claim to an adjudicator.
-Although there is usually a fee of around £25 attached to this.
-And if your claim fails, you won’t get that back.
+In such cases, you can take your claim to an adjudicator.
+However, there’s usually a fee of around £25 attached to this action.
+If your claim fails, you won’t get this fee back.

-In the UK, the CAA is the airline regulator, and it has approved several special services known as Alternative Dispute Resolution (ADR) schemes.
-In the U.K. you must use an ADR service as an adjudicator.
-There are six such schemes in the U.K. and these are the National Board for Consumer Disputes (ARN), the Centre for Effective Dispute Resolution (CEDR), the Czech Trade Inspection Authority, NetNeutrals, the Retail Ombudsman and German body Söp.
+In the UK, the Civil Aviation Authority (CAA) is the airline regulator, and it has approved several special services known as Alternative Dispute Resolution (ADR) schemes.
+In the UK you must use an ADR service as an adjudicator.
+There are six such schemes in the UK, and these are the National Board for Consumer Disputes (ARN), the Centre for Effective Dispute Resolution (CEDR), the Czech Trade Inspection Authority, NetNeutrals, the Retail Ombudsman and German body Söp.